Environmental Health Specialist Food Sanitarian

 The Indiana Administrative Code (IAC) under 410 IAC 7-24-79 defines a “retail food establishment” as “an operation that stores, prepares, packages, serves, vends, or otherwise provides food for human consumption”.

-2022 Warrick County Mobile Food Establishments
+2022 Mobile Food Establishments

-How to start a Retail Food Business
+How to Start a Retail Food Business

 The Indiana State Food law requires all food establishments be registered through the state or the county health department.
 The plan review process presents an opportunity to discuss and prepare a proper foundation to enable a food establishment to be successful, remain in compliance over time, and protect public health.
 An evaluation by the regulatory authority is critical to ensure standards are met for the sanitary design, facility layout, operational and product flow, prevention of environmental health related illness, and promotes public health.
 Prevention of foodborne illness resulting from poor sanitary facility design is the goal of plan review.